-Major University Theater productions are presented in Bliss Hall, the performing arts complex which contains Ford Theater, a 400-seat standard proscenium theater, and the Spotlight Theater.
-Besides accommodating major productions, the Spotlight Theater also serves as a laboratory for student directed plays, various workshop activities and classroom activities.
+Major University Theatre productions are presented in Bliss Hall, the performing arts complex which contains Ford Theatre, a 400-seat standard proscenium theater, and the Spotlight Theatre.
+Besides accommodating major productions, the Spotlight Theatre also serves as a laboratory for student directed plays, various workshop activities and classroom activities.

-With an emphasis on "learning by doing," YSU theater and dance students apply classroom theories and techniques in numerous campus productions.
+With an emphasis on "learning by doing," YSU theatre and dance students apply classroom theories and techniques in numerous campus productions.
 An active guest-artist program has also brought them into working contact with noted practitioners from the professional world.
-Participation in The Kennedy Center American College Theater Festival and The American College Dance Festival offer undergraduate research opportunities to students.
+Participation in The Kennedy Center American College Theatre Festival and The American College Dance Festival offer undergraduate research opportunities to students.

-For more information visit the Theater and Dance page.
+For more information visit the Theatre and Dance page.

 Many campus musical ensembles are open to all students of the University.
 For these, see the Dana School of Music in the College of Creative Arts and Communication section of this Bulletin.